Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.md

 # 1. Motivations

-- IoT networks are interesting and will be more and more present,
+- :chart_with_upwards_trend:IoT networks are interesting and will be more and more present,
-- More and more IoT objects
+- :chart_with_upwards_trend: More and more IoT devices are using unlicensed bands
-- $\Longrightarrow$ networks will be more and more occupied
+- $\Longrightarrow$ networks will be more and more occupied :boom:

 But...